Phoenix Personal Injury Lawyers

 Call or text Phillips Law Group at 1-800-706-3000 for a free review of your claim.

 Contact a Phoenix Personal Injury Attorney at Phillips Law Group Today

 If you believe you were injured in an accident caused by another’s negligence, you may be entitled to pursue compensation through a personal injury claim.

 However, it is in your best interest to contact an experienced Phoenix personal injury attorney who is committed to defending your claim and acting in your best interest.
 Your attorney will act as your advocate during the claims process and will work to ensure you are treated fairly and are adequately compensated for your injury.

 To discuss your claim with an award-winning personal injury lawyer in Phoenix, contact Phillips Law Group to schedule a free, no obligation consultation.
 We will review the circumstances behind your accident and how your injury has affected your life to help you determine if you have a case against the at-fault party.

-All of our personal injury lawyers in Phoenix work on a contingency fee basis, which means we do not charge you upfront legal fees for our services.
+All of the personal injury lawyers in Phoenix at the office of Phillips Law Group work on a contingency fee basis, which means we do not charge you upfront legal fees for our services.
 The only time we require payment is if we are able to reach a fair outcome for your claim.

 Call or text 1-800-706-3000 to schedule a free consultation today.